Home > Facade > Latest Trends in Facade Materials in the Middle East

-Lastly, Aluminium Composite Panels or commonly known as ACP, have been the hot topic of fire rated façade discussion due to the fact that it has been the major cause of fire in nearly every major fire outbreak in façade-related fires in the Middle East.
+Lastly, Aluminium Composite Panels commonly known as ACP, have been the hot topic of fire-rated façade discussion due to the fact that it has been the major cause of fire in nearly every major fire outbreak in façade-related fires in the Middle East.

-The Middle Eastern contractors often sought out ACP cladding with PE (Polyethylene) cores, which were very slightly priced lower than A2 based Mineral Core ACPs.
+Middle Eastern contractors often sought out ACP cladding with PE (Polyethylene) cores, which were very slightly priced lower than A2-based Mineral Core ACPs.
 Due to tightening regulations and mandatory government compulsions, the property owners are now inclined towards using ACP A2 cladding for their buildings.
-Moreover, the usage of A2 based cladding in the Middle East ensures that clients get much better insurance premiums, which significantly bring down the costs of maintaining their assets.
+Moreover, the usage of A2-based cladding in the Middle East ensures that clients get much better insurance premiums, which significantly bring down the costs of maintaining their assets.

-As a fire safety company with utmost specialization in various firefighting systems, NAFFCO Dubai saw it as necessary to introduce façade systems which met the values of the company and also ensured that we provide the best solutions to protect life, property and the environment.
-Therefore, we have introduced our own brand of fire rated sandwich panels and ACP façade that are completely manufactured and fabricated within our UAE facility.
+As a fire safety company with utmost specialization in various firefighting systems, NAFFCO Dubai saw it as necessary to introduce façade systems that met the values of the company and also ensured that we provide the best solutions to protect life, property and the environment.
+Therefore, we have introduced our own brand of fire-rated sandwich panels and ACP façade that are completely manufactured and fabricated within our UAE facility.

-We have done as such in order to ensure to our clients that the complete quality aspect of every single facade materials component is controlled by our strict QC procedures.
-Different types of façade panels are being researched on and now available in the market, but recent catastrophic events have forewarned the industry to take time in understanding the behaviour of modern façade systems used in a structure, especially with regards to the various factors that affect fire behaviour.
+We have done so in order to ensure to our clients that the complete quality aspect of every single facade materials component is controlled by our strict QC procedures.
+Different types of façade panels are being researched and are now available in the market, but recent catastrophic events have forewarned the industry to take time to understand the behaviour of modern façade systems used in a structure, especially with regard to the various factors that affect fire behaviour.